Art Directors Guild: Hall of fame

 The Art Directors Guild established its Hall of Fame in 2005 to honour the contributions of significant past production designers and art directors.
 The Hall of Fame inducts new members annually, with the first group formally inducted at the 9th Annual Excellence in Production Design Awards ceremony on February 12, 2005.

 Archive

 The Academy Film Archive houses the Art Directors Guild Collection, which consists of recordings from events and fifteen interviews conducted in 2012 and 2014 with scenic artists in which they discuss their profession and projects.

+Artificial intelligence

+As generative AI tools proliferated across the entertainment industry from 2023, the Art Directors Guild took an increasingly assertive stance against their adoption.
+When parent union IATSE ratified a new Basic Agreement with the AMPTP in July 2024 that included limited AI protections, the ADG's Set Designers Council recommended a "no" vote, arguing the contract's AI language did not go far enough, reflecting broader anxiety among illustrators, concept artists, and matte artists — the crafts most directly threatened by image-generation tools.

+In June 2026, when director Martin Scorsese endorsed AI company Black Forest Labs's generative image model Flux for storyboarding, the Guild issued a statement accusing him of "turning his back on the human artists who throughout his career have helped him create his most memorable works" and calling it "a betrayal of the collaborative nature of cinema."